-Winter in Salzburg is not just one of the most romantic places for all things advent and Christmas related, its also where the story of Silent Night began.
+Winter in Salzburg is not just one of the most romantic places for all things advent and Christmas related; it is also where the story of Silent Night began.
 The most famous of all Christmas Carols, Salzburg is pivotal to the beginnings of the song with seven locations related to it.
-Joseph Mohr, who wrote the Silent Night song poem, was born in Salzburg and lived at Steingasse 31.
-In wider SalzburgerLand, around 30 minutes from the city, you can visit Arnsdorf village where Silent Night was first composed by school teacher Franz Xaver Gruber before moving on to the neighbouring village of Oberndorf where you’ll find the Silent Night Chapel.
+Joseph Mohr, who wrote the Silent Night songtext, was born in Salzburg and lived at Steingasse 31.
+In wider SalzburgerLand, around 30 minutes from the city, you can visit Arnsdorf village where school teacher Franz Xaver Gruber first composed silent Night before moving on to the neighbouring village of Oberndorf where you’ll find the Silent Night Chapel.

-READ MORE: The Journey of the Silent Night Song in Austria – A 200 Year Old Story of the Famous Christmas Carol
+READ MORE: Silent Night Song Locations in Austria – A 200-Year-Old Old Story of the Famous Christmas Carol

 Things to Know About Salzburg, Austria: